 In some states, a mandatory wait period is in force before the cremation can be performed.
 The cremation is conducted, and the cremated remains are returned directly to the family.

-As the funeral director offers basic services to facilitate a direct cremation, this can be offered at a base price.
-Direct cremation ranges from $595 to $1,795, again depending on your locality.
+The funeral director offers basic services to facilitate a direct cremation, which can be offered at a base price.
+Depending on your locality, direct cremation ranges from $595 to $1,795.
 A direct cremation can be conducted in Brooklyn, NY, for $595.

 Below is an example of direct cremation costs in major cities in the United States.
 This data is extracted from the DFS Memorials network of affordable cremation providers and the Parting Funeral Price Survey website.